 Wobbulator is a unique plugin when it comes to its LFOs as it features independent left and right LFOs with 96 waveforms (including 8 random shapes, 32 ‘sequencer’ patterns, and an envelope follower).
 Moreover, the LFO can be tempo-synced to different timings like a quarter note, random triplet, or just according to the project tempo.

 When it comes to the user interface, Wobbulator has large controls that are very easy to adjust.
-Additionally, the parameters have wide ranges and can be adjusted smoothly and randomized using the smart randomization feature, which generates random settings for the parameters.
+Additionally, the parameters have wide ranges and can be adjusted smoothly and randomized using the smart randomization feature, which generates random parameters.
 Furthermore, parameters have independent displays that are colored differently, making them easy to read.

 - Stereo ring modulation